Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 Device and Media Controls (§164.310(d)(1))

-Before any hardware is retired, donated, or transferred, you must document a process for sanitizing it — overwriting storage media or destroying it physically.
+Before any hardware is retired, donated, or transferred, you must document a process for sanitizing it — overwriting storage media or physically destroying it.
 This specification also requires tracking which hardware and media contain ePHI and maintaining an inventory.
 A missing workstation or a stolen laptop is a reportable breach if the device held unencrypted ePHI.
-Encrypting all endpoints removes the breach notification obligation for stolen devices — making encryption one of the highest-return controls available to small practices.
+Encrypting all endpoints removes the breach notification obligation for stolen devices, making endpoint encryption and asset tracking one of the highest-return controls available to small practices.
 For network-level hardening guidance that complements physical controls, see our business network security guide.

 Section 3: Technical Safeguards (45 C.F.R. §164.312)